ayagoobi12/CS411Project/README.md

 Website Beta

 User Stories 1:
-As a user, I want to ensure that my personal finances are secure on the platform I use.
+As a new user, I want to ensure that my personal finances are secure on the platform I use.

 Task 1:
 Implement OAuth for User Authentication